adriaan-vd-graaf/genome_integration/README.md

 Phenotype files need to be a tab delimited file with the following columns.
 Phenotypes need to be quantitative and should be corrected for covariates before hand.
+Furthermore, phenotypes should be standardized to mean 0

 1. `FID` -- family ID that is matched with the plink genotype column.
 2. `IID` -- individual ID that is matched with the plink genotype column.